-Sometimes, we like to eat breakfast for dinner.
-This is something I came up with one evening when we were craving eggs.
-I just built a meal around ingredients we had on hand and served it with crisp apple slices and pumpernickel toast.
+Sometimes we like to eat breakfast for dinner, and this recipe is something I experimented with one evening when we were craving eggs.
+I built a meal around ingredients we had on hand and served it with crisp apple slices and pumpernickel toast.
 Adding fruit and bread really made it a filling meal.
 This makes an indulgent breakfast or brunch, so it's perfect for lazy Sundays or entertaining guests.

-I usually make a meatless version of this using vegetarian sausage patties instead of corned beef hash.
+I also sometimes make a meatless version that uses vegetarian sausage patties instead of corned beef hash.
 The vegetarian recipe requires adding more oil because there is no grease from the corned beef.
-While both recipes are equally flavorful, be aware that meatless sausages are not low in sodium.
+While both recipes are equally flavorful, if you're making a meatless substitution for a more healthy version, be aware that meatless sausages are not low in sodium.

 Prep Time: 10

 - 1 (15-ounce) can corned beef hash

 - 4 large eggs